codalnest/files/labor-code-full.md

 (d) To coordinate with the other Regional Boards as may be necessary to attain the policy and intention of this Code;

-(e) To receive, process and act on applications for exemption from prescribed wage rates as may be provided by law or any Wage Order;94 and
+(e) To receive, process and act on applications for exemption from prescribed wage rates as may be provided by law or any Wage Order; and

 (f) To exercise such other powers and functions as may be necessary to carry out their mandate under this Code.